Differential Privacy as a Perk: Federated Learning over Multiple-Access Fading Channels with a Multi-Antenna Base Station: Experiments

 \section{Experiments}

-In this section, we present numerical experiments to corroborate our theoretical analyses for privacy and convergence of the AirFL-DP training protocol, as well as verifying in practical settings the range of prescribed privacy level and received SNR where DP can be gained as a perk.
+In this section, we present numerical experiments to corroborate our theoretical analyses for privacy and convergence of the AirFL-DP training protocol, as well as verification in a varied range of prescribed privacy levels and received SNR.